serdeliverance/blog/_drafts/hexagonal-arch-implementation-scala3.md

 I leave the implementation of `GetAccountUseCase` as an exercise for the reader.
 However, you can check it out in the [repo](https://google.com)

+# Ingoing adapter

-# Adapters
+# Outgoing adapter

-# Implementing the get all accounts use case

-# Adding more adapters and implementing the missing ones

 # Wiring all things together

 `TODO create server instantiating resources`

-# Refactor #1: Improving account retrieving using cache
+# Refactor #1: Improving outgoing persistence adapter using cache

 `TODO`